Yellow River: Vegetation changes

 In abandoned parts of the river delta, woody plant encroachment leads to a decline in herbaceous plant diversity, altering soil characteristics, and potentially impacting the ecological balance and functioning of these wetland ecosystems.

+Conservation efforts

+The Shangqiu Yellow River Ancient Course National Forest Park is a man-made forest outside of Shangqiu, cultivated to restore some of the biodiversity of the Yellow River region.
+The park maintains a rich biodiversity and acts as a resource for research into man-made forests, and provides sanctuary to some endangered species.

 Pollution

 On 25 November 2008, Tania Branigan of The Guardian filed a report "China's Mother River: the Yellow River", claiming that severe pollution has made one-third of China's Yellow River unusable even for agricultural or industrial use, due to factory discharges and sewage from fast-expanding cities.
 After reaching the first major city, Xining, the river is heavily polluted.
 The Yellow River Conservancy Commission had surveyed more than 8384 mi of the river in 2007 and said 33.8% of the river system registered worse than "level five" according to the criteria used by the UN Environment Program.
 Level five is unfit for drinking, aquaculture, industrial use, or even agriculture.
 The report said waste and sewage discharged into the system last year totaled 4.29b tons.
 Industry and manufacturing made up 70% of the discharge into the river with households accounting for 23% and just over 6% coming from other sources.